Current PhD Opportunities:

 Other Opportunities

-In addition, we are always interested in hearing from researchers who wish to work with us either via a Marie Curie Individual Fellowship, an IRC PhD or postdoctoral Fellowship or other similar mechanisms.
+We are currently seeking applications from researchers who wish to work with us either via a Marie Curie Individual Fellowship, an IRC PhD or postdoctoral Fellowship or other similar mechanisms.
 Email us at info@i-form.ie.

 If you are interested in writing a proposal with an I-Form Academic, take a look at our People Page and get in touch.